-The Campus Labs platform enables institutions to collect, manage and report on data useful for accreditation, student success, as well as teaching and learning.
-The platform is offered to end-users as a software as a service (SaaS) web application, accessible via any modern web browser.
+The Anthology platform enables institutions to collect, manage and report on data useful for accreditation, student success, as well as teaching and learning.
+The platform is offered to end-users as a software-as-a-service (SaaS) web application, accessible via any modern web browser.
 The platform can, should, and in some cases, must be integrated into existing institutional data infrastructure to gain the most benefit from its capabilities through methods outlined in this document.

-The core data exchange process enables an institution to send basic, large data sets to the Campus Labs platform in order to establish user accounts and course information that will be used for data insight and reporting.
-There are three sets of data that Campus Labs considers Core Data:
+The core data exchange process enables an institution to send basic, large data sets to the Anthology platform in order to establish user accounts and course information that will be used for data insight and reporting.
+There are three sets of data that Anthology considers Core Data:

 - Course Data

-The data will need to be extracted from your institution’s SIS or Data Warehouse and transferred in a .csv format or via API to Campus Labs in the central repository known as Core Data Management.
-Each of the tools in the Campus Labs platform being utilized by your institution will look to Core Data to get some of the data point needed.
+The data will need to be extracted from your institution’s SIS or Data Warehouse and transferred in a .csv format or via API to Anthology in the central repository known as Core Data Management.
+Each of the tools in the Anthology platform being utilized by your institution will look to Core Data to get some of the data points needed.

 Data Transfer Methods

 This data transfer method allows institutions to send large data sets to the platform by saving .CSV "flat" files containing data for Accounts, Courses, and Demographics into a Anthology hosted directory via a sFTP connection.
 The institution must provide the data in the file format indicated by Anthology along with a manifest file (.done file) which indicates to the platform that the data file is complete and ready to be imported.
 Once the data and manifest files are saved to the directory, the platform processes the file and incorporates the information into its data set.
 Any errors are displayed via a web interface accessible by the Campus Data Manager.